 When living paycheck to paycheck, the idea of saving even a few dollars seems out of reach.
-However, there are a few things people can do to save money fast and build up a savings account.
+However, there are a few things people can do to save money fast and grow a savings account.
+Small savings quickly adds up, and you can find yourself with more money at the end of a week or month and a fatter savings account by the end of the year.
+And then you’ll be able to focus on how to save for your long-term goals.

-Here are five simple ways to save money fast:
+Here are six simple ways to save money fast:

 - Set up automatic payments for bills.